-The undergraduate curriculum creates a flexible system of courses that gives coherence, breadth, and depth to the four years of study.
-This structure helps students become knowledgeable across academic boundaries and able to think critically within a discipline or mode of thought.
-The pillars of the Bard education are the structure of the first year; the program- and concentration-based approach to study; Moderation; distribution by modes of thought; and the Senior Project.
-Students move from the Lower College (first and second years), which focuses on general education and introduces academic and artistic areas, to the Upper College (third and fourth years), which involves advanced study of particular subjects and more independent work.
+The undergraduate curriculum creates a flexible system of courses that gives coherence, breadth, and depth to the four years of study and helps students become knowledgeable across academic boundaries and able to think critically within a discipline or mode of thought.
+The pillars of the Bard education are the structure of the first year, including First-Year Seminar; the program- and concentration-based approach to study; Moderation; the concept of distribution by modes of thought; and the Senior Project.
+Students move from the Lower College (first and second years), which focuses on general education and introduces the content and methodology of the academic and artistic areas in which students may specialize, to the Upper College (third and fourth years), which involves advanced study of particular subjects and more independent work.

 Structure of the First Year

-All first-year students participate in a common curriculum, consisting of the Language and Thinking Program, First-Year Seminar, Citizen Science, and first-year advising.
-First-year students also take elective courses.
+All first-year students participate in a common curriculum—the Language and Thinking Program, First-Year Seminar, Citizen Science—and take elective courses.

-Bard requires that each student major in a stand-alone academic program, possibly in conjunction with a non-stand-alone field of study (a concentration), or with another program in a joint major.
+Bard requires that each student major in a stand-alone academic program, possibly in conjunction with a non-stand-alone field of study, or concentration, or with another program in a joint major.